 Acceptable values of mechanical testing results are given in the table below.

 |Tensile Strength min.||Yield Strength min.||Elongation min.||Reduction of Area, min.||Hardness|

 One tension test shall be made for each heat of as-forged components.

-One test specimen per heat number if the entire batch is heat-treated in a single lot.
-Otherwise, each batch of heat treatment shell has one sample of test specimens per heat number.
+If the entire batch is heat-treated in a single lot, one test specimen per heat number.
+Otherwise, each batch of heat treatment shall have one sample of test specimens per heat number.